 Amberly Hensen (she/her) |

 Amberly Hensen (she/her) is a gender diverse and neurodivergent consumer advocate.
 Her work strives for better mental health supports for LGBTIQA+ neurodivergent and disabled consumers.
 She is currently a member of the Peer Expert Advisory Group for the MindOut mental health and suicide prevention program at LGBTIQ+ Health Australia and a member of Stonnington Councils LGBTIQA Advisory board.
-Through lived experience, Amberly understands the mental health impacts of marginalization and aims to uplift intersectional communities wherever possible. |
+Through lived experience, Amberly understands the mental health impacts of marginalization and aims to uplift intersectional communities wherever possible.
+Amberly is also the founder and project lead at translate - an arts project that aims to uplift the voices and lived experience of queer disabled Australian artists and advocates. |